 The construction of Shirk Hall in 1903 facilitated the growing library collection.
 For half a century, Shirk Hall provided collection space as well as reading areas and staff work rooms.

 On April 4, 1963, ground was broken for the current library.
-The College hired its first full-time librarian, Lois Amelia Johnstone, in 1908, and today there are two full-time librarians, three full-time staff members, one part-time archivist, and approximately 20 student staff.
+The College hired its first full-time librarian, Lois Amelia Johnstone, in 1908, and today there are two full-time librarians, three full-time staff members, an interim archivist, and approximately 20 student staff.

 To learn more about the history of Hamilton Library, visit Archives (on the library’s third floor) or email us for more information at email@example.com.